iammarvin7/iammarvin7/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-iammarvin7-%23181717?logo=github)](https://github.com/iammarvin7)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Marvin_Chaudhary-%230A66C2?logo=linkedin)](www.linkedin.com/in/marvin-chaudhary)

-**Open to collaborations and problem-solving adventures!*
+*Open to collaborations and problem-solving adventures!*

-> **"The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie"**
+> **"The only way to learn a new programming language is by writing programs in it."**
+> — Dennis Ritchie